WebOrigami/docs/src/content/framework/templates.md

 index.html: !ori index.ori(teamData.yaml)
 ---

-Origami templates let you write Origami expressions in the context of boilerplate text to efficiently produce HTML or other text formats.
+Origami templates let you efficiently produce HTML or other text documents from data using Origami expressions.

-The Origami system provides its own template engine as a convenience, and because the Origami language lends itself to the domain of templates.
-The Origami framework is designed to be extended with other template systems, although that requires writing a small degree of integration code which is currently beyond the scope of this documentation.
+The Graph Origami system provides a template system both as a convenience and because the Origami language lends itself to the domain of templates.
+(You can use Graph Origami with other template systems, although that requires writing a small degree of integration code that’s currently beyond the scope of this documentation.)

 ## Origami template documents

 An Origami template document is a text file with a `.ori` extension.
-A template contains containing placeholders indicated with `\{{` and `}}` curly braces.
+A template contains placeholders marked with `\{{` and `}}` curly braces.

 ```console
 $ cat greet.ori